“an incisive decision-maker who inspires confidence within clients”

 He has represented and advised, or been involved with, major international and other airlines, both in the courts, at public inquiries and in government commissions and consultations.
 He has been a contributor on behalf of the airline industry to aviation policy documents, including the UK Aviation and Airport Policy published by the UK Government.

 Clients have included various Airport Operators and Authorities; Airlines and Aircraft Operators; Cargo Operators; and Aviation and Aerospace Organisations and Companies, including BAA, British Airways, BMI, BAE Systems, Farnborough International, Cathay Pacific, Dragonair, Low Cost Airlines including Ryanair and EasyJet, Flybe, TAG Aviation, Gama Aviation, Hangar 8, BBGA, and AOPA.
-Private individuals have included the Reuben Brothers, Dial Partners, banks and other airport owners, investors and operators.
+Private individuals have included the Reuben Brothers, Dial Partners and Unity Land LLPs, airport owners, investors and operators.

 His practical knowledge as an instrument rated fixed wing (aeroplane) pilot, a qualified rotary (helicopter) pilot, and his regular flying, both in the UK and abroad, is an invaluable addition to his skills when involved in aviation and aerospace matters professionally.

-His clients include a number of Premier Division Football Clubs (Arsenal, Chelsea, Derby County, Sunderland and others), Rugby (RFU Twickenham), Jockey Club Racecourses (Cheltenham Racecourse), Newbury Racecourse, Weatherby Racecourse, government departments (Department of Transport on a number of projects affecting sports facilities) many local authorities (Bromley Borough Council, Middlesborough Council, Newbury District Council/ West Berks Council), Reading Borough Council, Sheffield City Council, Southampton City Council, as well as educational establishments including Durham University, Harrow School among a number of others.
+His clients include a number of Premier Division Football Clubs (Arsenal, Chelsea, Derby County, Sunderland and others), Rugby (RFU Twickenham), Jockey Club Racecourses (Cheltenham and Sandown Park Racecourses), Newbury Racecourse, Weatherby Racecourse, Government Departments (Department of Transport – projects affecting sports facilities), many local authorities (Bromley Borough Council, Middlesborough Council, Newbury District Council/ West Berks Council), Reading Borough Council, Sheffield City Council, Southampton City Council, as well as educational establishments including Durham University and Harrow School among a number of others.

 Examples of recent sports law cases (October 2018) include representing Jockey Cub Racecourses in successfully obtaining a ground breaking injunction to prevent touts selling tickets at Cheltenham Racecourse when as a result there were no touts selling tickets at the next meeting on Racecourse land.

-He is advising Harrow School in their planning application (currently on appeal to the Secretary of State) for a £180m sports and science development on land partly in the Green Belt at Harrow-on-the-Hill, including the first time a Community Use Agreement has been proposed for some 1300 hours of use of the sports facilities.
+He represented Harrow School in their planning application (successfully appealed to the Secretary of State) for a £65m sports and science development on land partly in the Metropolitan Open Land (applying Green Belt policies) at Harrow-on-the-Hill and successfully opposing the London Mayor’s challenge to the grant of planning permission on a call in appeal by the Secretary of State.
 He has successfully advised the owners and developers of the indoor Tennis Dome at Dukes Meadows Chiswick in the Metropolitan Green Belt in obtaining permanent planning permission.

 John is a recommended leader in Chambers & Partners, Legal 500 and Legal Experts for Aviation, Planning and Environmental Law.